-The UK Wind & Marine Energy Research Centre is based at Department of Electronic and Electrical Engineering's Institute for Energy and Environment.
-The centre also has close ties with the Wind Enegry & Control Centre.
+The UK Wind & Marine Energy Systems & Structures Research Centre is based at Department of Electronic and Electrical Engineering's Institute for Energy and Environment but it is collaboration with the University of Edinburgh and Oxford University.
+The centre also has close ties with the Wind Energy & Control Centre.

 Bill Leithead is head of WECC.
 He has led the Wind Energy research team at Strathclyde for 30 years.
 He is Director of the present CDT-W&M and Chair of the Supergen Wind Hub.
 He has very close links with the wind energy industry with which he has had many collaborative projects including involvement in the design of multi-MW wind turbines.
 His expertise is in wind turbine and farm control systems design and wind turbine loads. https://www.strath.ac.uk/staff/leitheadbillprof/

 Feargal Brennan (formerly Director of Energy and Power at Cranfield University) has recently moved to UoS to lead a new University of Strathclyde Offshore Engineering Institute.
 He is the Director of CDT-REMS and is Co-Director on the new Supergen ORE Hub with responsibility for offshore wind.
 He has over 25 years’ experience within the offshore sector and is a leading authority on the development and assessment of offshore renewable energy.
 He is the incoming UK standing committee member of the International Ship and Offshore Structures Congress leading the UK delegation of industry, academic and certification authority experts in offshore structures. https://www.strath.ac.uk/staff/brennanfeargalprofessor/